The 2010s just ended and now is a good time to reflect on my favorite entertainment from that decade spanning video games, television and film.

 Broad City

-No comedy duo made me laugh more than Abbi Jacobson and Ilana Glazer in the New York-set Comedy Central series Broad City, which was the first show I’ve ever watched that featured girls talking the way I heard girls talk in real life.
+No comedy duo made me laugh more than Abbi Jacobson and Ilana Glazer in the New York-set Comedy Central series Broad City, which was the first show I’ve ever watched that featured city girl millennials speaking the way I hear actual city girl millennials speak in real life.

 BoJack Horseman